helenzzq/AndroidStudioGames/phase2/app/src/main/java/com/example/gamecenter/README.md

 ## The common button in these three game:
 A. New Game:
-After Clicking "New Game" Button, you can choose between two levels: "Easy" and "Hard".
-For "Sliding Card" game specifically, you can choose between "3*3" and "4*4" grid.
+Start a new game

 B. Resume:
-You will go back to the game state where you stopped the game if you click this button.
+Go back to the game state where the player stopped the game

 C. Scoreboard:
-You will see the scoreboard for this specific game after clicking it.
+Scoreboard for this specific game after clicking it.
+The player's score will be stored on the scoreboard.

 D. Help:
+Introduction for the game

 E. Quit:
+Quit the game, game state will/won't be saved. #######

 F. Back:
+Return the the page before.

 G. Pause:
-After you click "pause" button, timer will stop and the game will remain its current state.
+Timer will stop and the game will remain its current state.
-Also, the current "pause" button will change to "resume" button.
+The current "pause" button will change to "resume" button.

 H. Resume:
-After clicking "resume" button, timer will start, and the game will start from the state where it stops.
-Also, the current "resume" button will change to "pause" button.
+Timer will start, and the game will start from the state where it stops.
+The current "resume" button will change to "pause" button.

 I. Save:
 Save the current game state.

 J. Next:
 After you finish the current game, you will see a scoreboard that includes your username and score for current game.
-Click "next" button will lead the player to the next game.

 ** Important Note:
+If the player already finish the game, and get back to the game page by clicking the phone's back button, #############

+## In the ScoreBoard page:

 # Introduction of the game:

 ## Game 1: Catchball
 A. Game Rule:
+    1. Purpose of the game is to control the character's intent on eating as much as yellow or red balls as possible and watch out the booms(black stars).
+    2. The yellow ball values 10 points while the red ball values 30 points.
+    3. When the score reaches 60 points, the player will be access to the next level.
+    4. Level 2 increases game difficulty by increasing speed of the balls.
+    5. The game will end with the character collides to a boom(black stars)

 ## Game 2: Sliding
 A. Game Rule:
+    1. Purpose of the game is sliding cards to merge the same cards into a new pictured card that is in higher level.
-    1. In level 1, it's played on a 3*3 grid, while in level 2, it's on a 4*4 grid
+    2. In level 1, it's played on a 3*3 grid, while in level 2, it's on a 4*4 grid
-    2. Every turn, a new pictured card(##) will randomly appear in an empty spot on the board ####
+    3. Every turn, a new pictured card(##) will randomly appear in an empty spot on the board ####
-    3. Cards slide as far as possible in the chosen direction until they are stopped by either another card, or the edge of the grid.
+    4. Cards slide as far as possible in the chosen direction until they are stopped by either another card, or the edge of the grid.
-    4. If two cards of the same picture collide while moving, they will merge into a new pictured card that is in higher level.
+    5. The game will end when their is no more space for merge and sliding.

+B. Could check the "Sliding intro" page for clear introduction of the pictured cards

 ## Game 3: Math24